 The School Council for this year were democratically elected, and have been learning about what their democratic rights are.
 They knew voting was one, but they also learnt that we all have the democratic right to peacefully protest.
-They exercised this right on September on the global Climate Change March at Westminster.
+They exercised this right during the global Climate Change March at Westminster.
 Click below to see some amazing photos and videos!

 Actions taken by the School CouncilEvery December, a reverse Advent calendar collection takes place.